Beating The Odds

 - However you classify yourself as, an entrepreneur, a solo-preneur, a business owner, etc. this is not something to do alone.
 Build a support system of people who will encourage and challenge you to push further than you think you’re capable of.
 I did not get here alone and I’m so blessed to be surrounded by amazing people.

 - Invest in yourself and in your business.
 I don’t mean signing up for every class, coaching program, etc. out there.
 Find out what you need to know in the next 3 months and go and learn it.
-Commit to your own personal growth and your clients will benefit as well.
+In other words, commit to your own personal growth and your clients will benefit as well.
 I’ve never regretted one dollar spent on my own development.

 - Listen to your clients.
 What are they asking for and what are they suggesting you do to make their lives easier?
 Chances are these suggestions are a great indicator of where you might need to pivot in your business.
 Huge thank you to my clients who pushed me to start a group coaching program.
 It’s been the most fun pivot in my business yet.